MaximAndryushin/Algos-and-Theory/README.md

-# Implementaion of algos and some theory especially for competitive problems
+# Implementation of algos and some theory especially for competitive problems

 ## Author: Andryushin Maxim